April 2021 UPDATE

 - Fixed - Automatically disable MSAA to avoid wrong output within the viewport

-- Fixed - The substrate doesn’t sometimes dissapear anymore when the resolution changes
+- Fixed - The canvas doesn’t sometimes dissapear anymore when the resolution changes

 - New - Added a custom dry-brush color and improved upon the dry-brush effect